claudiofcosta/Portfolio/personal_projects/dashboard_personal_expenses/README.md

 - Basic manipulations functions are kept in an apart script (called `data_wrangling_methods.py`).

 - The `dashboard.py` file in **streamlit_dashboard** folder contains the script used to mount the dashboard on Streamlit.
-Plots were built using the matplotlib package.
+Plots were built using the Altair package.
 Additionally, an automatic launcher executable file was generated using the pyinstaller package: `dashboard_launch_app.exe` , present in the main folder.
 With it, the user can open the dashboard automatically without the need of a terminal or an IDE.
 ________________

 #### **Contacts**